scottish-government-design-system/designsystem.gov.scot/styles/typography/index.md

 ## Headings

-Most websites use scaled headings to create a visual hierarchy of content.
-Headings should use HTML heading elements.
+Headings establish a logical hierarchy in your content and it is important to use the correct HTML heading level in your markup.
+This helps all users, including users of assistive technology and bots, to make sense of your content.

 The main headings on a website are usually H1 size, with smaller sizes, such as H2 and H3, used for subheadings.

-Hierarchical headings are helpful for accessibility and help all users to understand your content.
-Search engines may make use of them to understand the content of your site.
+It is best practice to only have one H1 in a page.

-We write headings with a capital letter at the start.
-The only difference is we do not use full stops.
-This is the most popular way of writing headings online and is known as 'sentence case'.
+We write headings in sentence case, with a capital letter at the start and no full stop at the end.
+This is the most popular way of writing headings online.

 {% include example-frame.html title="Heading example" name="headings" %}

-### Heading with captions

-A caption is a piece of text above a page’s title.
-It shows when a heading is part of a larger section or group.
-For example mygov.scot uses a heading and caption on the 'guide' format.

-{% include example-frame.html title="Heading example with caption" name="header-caption" %}

-You can see how to implement this on the [page header](/components/page-header/) component.

-### Heading with metadata
+### Heading override classes

-Some heading formats may also have supporting metadata shown beneath the main header.
-For example 'Last updated' underneath the page title.
+The Design System provides override classes that allow you to make any heading HTML element have the appearance of any other heading level.
+Use these to maintain the correct heading hierarchy when a design calls for something that looks different.
+For example, you might have some third-level headings that work better visually at a larger size.

-{% include example-frame.html title="Heading example with metadata" name="header-caption-metadata" %}
+{% include example-frame.html title="Heading overrides example" name="heading-overrides" %}